 POA valves are typically found on '65-73 GM vehicles as well as '70-80 Fords.
-Activated by pressure they don't work properly with R-134a owing to higher system pressures associated with the newer refrigerant.
+Activated by

 Rick Love of Vintage Air told us that the molecules in R-134a are smaller than those of its predecessor, and as such over time may leak from old-style flare fittings, which is why new systems employ O-rings.
 He also mentioned that the pressure/temperature curve is different between the refrigerants, and with GM products from the Sixties in particular, a temperature cycling switch may be required to replace the POA valve (Pilot Operated Valve-replaced by a Valve In Receiver valve, or VIR, in '73), which keeps the evaporator coil from freezing.
 Also, if an expansion valve is part of the system, a new one recalibrated to work with R-134a will be needed too.
 Of course Vintage Air manufactures new A/C systems, so their interest lies in replacing rather than retrofitting, but Rick knows many will want to keep the original system and has even retrofitted a few himself in the past.